jsaintro/publicnotes/kubernetes/INGRESS-CONTROLLER.md.md

 # Ingress Controller Setup

-This is requred for standalone K8s installations to allow Ingress loadbalancing.
+This is required for standalone K8s installations to allow Ingress loadbalancing.

 ## Based on
 https://www.infralovers.com/en/articles/2017/04/22/kubernetes-and-traefik-on-raspberry/